syncfusion-content/ej2-javascript-docs/ej2-javascript/mention/customization.md

 The [requireLeadingSpace](../api/mention/#mentionchar) property in Mention controls whether a space is needed before triggering the Mention suggestion popup.

-* When set to `false`, the mention can be activated without a preceding space.
-* When set to `true` (default), a space is required before the mention character to activate suggestions.
+When set to `false`, the mention can be activated without a preceding space.
+When set to `true` (default), a space is required before the mention character to activate suggestions.

-This feature is particularly useful when configuring multiple mention characters in the same control with different activation behaviors.

 {% if page.publishingplatform == "typescript" %}